 The following consolidated financial data is derived from our audited consolidated financial statements.
 The selected consolidated financial data should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and related notes included elsewhere herein.
-The historical data are not necessarily indicative of results to be expected for any future period.
+Historical data is not necessarily indicative of results to be expected for any future period.